trevrfernald/checksum/README.md

 4. Choose the appropriate hash function
 5. Click Check to compare, scan, and review results
    - Click "Details" to see more information about the Virus Total scan

-#### Interpreting Results

-If the entered checksum does not match the checksum resulting from the hash function being applied to the selected file, the file may be malicious.

-When Virus Total reports positives, compare the number of positives to the total number of scans.
-Consider the scanners which report positives, as some scanners are prone to false-positives.

-Always use your best judgement and don't use suspicious files.
-This tool is meant to be used for informational purposes only, and is not intended to protect against malware.